mladuzinsky/AWS/README.md

 - `install_aws_cli.py` — detects the host OS (Windows or Linux, plus version/architecture) and installs AWS CLI v2 using AWS's official installer for that platform.

+More tools and scripts are in progress and will be added here over time.

 ## Requirements

 - Python 3.6+